ingconti/AutomatonFromNetwork/readme.md

 NOTE: you cannot finish lunch with out PAYING!
 You can pay in any state you are in.

-(user cannot see why it cannoto go on ..)
+User cannot see why it cannoto go on.

 --
 To test against console: